Headway’s Grant Scheme Builds Resilience During Pandemic: 56 Companies Supported, 700 Jobs Created

 Head of UNDP Office in the Kurdistan Region of Iraq, Ms. Isabela Uribe, said: “I am glad to see that Headway’s Job Creation in KRI has contributed to building resilience for vulnerable communities, especially during the health pandemic.
 This was only possible through UNDP’s strategic partnership with the EU and ‘Madad Fund’.
 Together with our local partners, the Governorate of Erbil and Rwanga Foundation, we helped hundreds of vulnerable youth get back on their feet, lead productive lives and provide well for their families.”

 Head of Rwanga Foundation, Mr. AbdulSalam Madani, added: “Economic development and the creation of job opportunities for young people require a step forward towards developing sectors other than the petroleum industry, such as the knowledge economy, technology, agriculture, and tourism through increasing interest in initiatives, as well as improving the educational curriculum to prepare an equipped and competitive generation in the international labor market.
 Youth must also be proactive, learn, and develop their skills constantly in this changing world.”

 The Job Creation in KRI grant scheme also promoted entrepreneurship development through the Missing Entrepreneurship component, assisting dozens of start-ups, training nearly 149 youth (58% females) and providing them with seed funding to start their businesses.
-Aiming to ensure sustainability and grow this community of youth entrepreneurs, the project developed the Invest My Idea Crowdfunding Platform to connect start-up owners, mentors, investors and organizations working in the entrepreneurial landscape and provide diverse investment and economic opportunities for years to come.
+Aiming to ensure sustainability and growth of this community of young entrepreneurs, the project developed the Invest My Idea Crowdfunding Platform to connect start-up owners, mentors, investors and organizations working in the entrepreneurial landscape and provide diverse investment and economic opportunities for years to come.